 Cram your bag with fun things to distract yourself; crosswords, great books and a head pillow and eye mask.

-And try to remove any stress triggers from the process of flying.
-So that means leaving plenty of time to get to the airport, keeping papers and passport easily accessible for check in, removing bottles of liquid from your bag and allowing yourself time to relax at the airport, that doesn’t mean hitting the bar for a few swift vodkas.
+Try to remove any stress triggers from the process of flying.
+So that means leaving plenty of time to get to the airport, keeping papers and passport easily accessible for check-in, removing bottles of liquid from your bag and allowing yourself time to relax at the airport, that doesn’t mean hitting the bar for a few swift vodkas.

-Chatting to your partner of your children is a good way to distract yourself from focussing over unusual noises.
+Chatting to your partner of your children is a good way to distract yourself from focusing over unusual noises.